Published

 Reviews of AI decision-support research converge on a few design principles for getting this right:

-• The system should reinforce user autonomy, not erode it.
+- The system should reinforce user autonomy, not undermine it.

 AHP: a structured method for deciding in line with your own preferences